Why Decorating Mistakes Can Be a Good Thing

 Embracing Failures Builds Confidence

-I have been DIY decorating for a long time and have had many failures, especially when first starting out decorating the first home Ed and I bought.
+I have been DIY home decorating for a long time and have had many failures, especially when first starting out decorating the first home Ed and I bought after we were married.

-Like when I painted a walnut stained built-in bookcase that was along one full wall in our living room, white, only to find it turned pink a week later.
+One of my first decorating blunders was when I painted a walnut stained built-in bookcase white.
+It was along one full wall in our living room.
+I was so happy with myself after painting it.
+It looked exactly as I was hoping until it turned pink a week later.
 This is when I learned about why stain blocking primers were invented.

-Or painting over a door with latex paint that was previously painted with oil-based paint.
-When it was dry, a big bubble appeared and the paint on the door came off in one big rubber-like sheet. :-) This is how I learned to stop and think before painting any surface as there is a specific process to follow for every surface.
+Another decorating mistake I made also involved paint.
+We had a metal door that was unpainted.
+It was a light grey color.
+I wanted it white and painted the door with latex paint.
+When it was dry, a big bubble appeared on the paited finish.
+When I touched it, the paint began to come off in one big rubber-like sheet. :-) This is how I learned to stop and think before painting any surface as there is a specific process to follow for every surface.
+On metal, I should have used a gripping primer as the surface was too smooth for the paint to adhere.

 affordable stone countertops

-Even years later, after learning many DIY skills – how to paint, sew and use power tools, I still made mistakes.
-Like when I added a piece of wide bead board where a narrow piece should have gone when making over the kitchen cabinets in my previous house.
+If you look closely, I added a piece of wide beadboard where a narrow piece should have gone when making over the kitchen cabinets in my previous house.
 Oops!!!

-Too late to change.
-I joked that I left my signature just like an artist signs a painting. :-)
+Too late to change since it was glued on with Liquid Nails.
+I joked that I left my signature on my work, just like an artist signs a painting. :-)

 Even with the mistake, it didn’t stop me from doing more wood projects around my house.
-Going forward, I went about them with new knowledge on how to better organize my supplies as I work.
+Going forward, I went about them with new knowledge on how to better organize my supplies as I work so I wouldn’t make the same mistake again.

 DIY Retractable Door Screen

-Or more recently when Ed and I bought a wooden screen door for this door in our garage.
+Another big mistake I made was when Ed and I bought a wooden screen door for this door in our garage.
 We were very excited to be able to keep this door open in the warmer months.
-We brought the new door home from Lowes in Ed’s car with the top down for a 25 mile trip on the interstate.
+We brought the screen new door home from Lowes in Ed’s car with the top down for a 25 mile trip on the interstate.

-Once home, I removed the screening so I could paint the door white, re-screened it and installed it, only to realize that on the first trial of opening the door on newly installed hinges, it only swung open about 18 inches as the top of the door hit the metal frame that opens and lifts the adjacent garage door.
+Once home, I removed the screening so I could paint the door white, re-screened it and we installed it.
+That was when we realized that on the first swing out of opening the door on newly installed hinges, it only swung open about 18 inches as the top of the door hit the metal frame that opens and lifts the adjacent garage door.

 We could only laugh at ourselves for not seeing this outcome before we even started the project.

-But sometimes decorating and home improvement fails can come out as wins and that was the case for this door.
-We ended up adding a much better designed retractable door.
+When these kinds of mistakes happen, decorating and home improvement fails can come out as WINS and that was the case for this door.
+We ended up adding a much better designed retractable door that I didn’t even know was an option.
 The painted screen door went to a good cause – the construction of a home for a family in need.

-When I didn’t know how to do a home improvement project or add trim to a bedskirt, I read everything I could get my hands on at libraries, in decorating books and magazines about ways to go about doing a project and then decide what would work best for my circumstances, space and style.
+When I didn’t know how to do a home improvement project, paint a surface or add trim to a bedskirt, I read everything I could get my hands on at libraries, in decorating books and magazines to find various ways to do a project.
+Knowing all the options allows you to decide what would work best for my circumstances, space and style.

-I still do this, but nowadays doing research for a project is a lot easier with a Google search.
+I still do this, but nowadays doing research for a project is a lot easier with a Google or Pinterest search.

 Take Your Time